tenk224/skymavis-test/README.md

 Assumption:
 - One team has one maintainer
-- No policies were implimented
+- No policies were implemented

 Change directory to no_3 folder